The Far Ultraviolet Background: Abstract

 \section{Abstract}

-The diffuse far-ultraviolet (FUV) background has received considerable attention from astronomers since the seventies.
+The diffuse far-ultraviolet (FUV) background has received considerable attention from astronomers since the 1970's.
 The initial impetus came from the hope of detecting UV radiation from the hot intergalactic medium.
 The central importance of the FUV background to the physics (heating and ionization) of the diffuse atomic phases motivated the next generation of experiments.
-The consensus view is that the diffuse FUV emission at high latitudes has three components: stellar FUV reflected by dust grains (diffuse galactic light or DGL), FUV from other galaxies (extra-galactic background light, EBL) and a component of unknown origin.
-During the eighties, there was some discussion that decaying dark matter particles produced FUV radiation.
-In this paper I investigate production of FUV photons by conventional sources: the Galactic Hot Ionized Medium (line emission), two photon emission from the Galactic Warm Ionized Medium and low-velocity shocks, and Lyman-$\beta$ excitation of hydrogen at several locales in the Solar System (the interplanetary medium, the exosphere and thermosphere of Earth).
-I conclude that two thirds of the third component can be explained by the sum of the processes listed above.
+The consensus view is that the diffuse FUV emission at high latitudes has three components: stellar FUV reflected by dust grains (diffuse Galactic light or DGL), FUV from other galaxies and the intergalactic medium (extra-galactic background light or EBL) and a component of unknown origin (and referred to as the ``offset" component).
+During the1980's, there was some discussion that decaying dark matter particles produced FUV radiation.
+In this paper I investigate production of FUV photons by conventional sources: line emission from Galactic Hot Ionized Medium, two-photon emission from the Galactic Warm Ionized Medium and low-velocity shocks, and Lyman-$\beta$ fluorescence of hydrogen at several locales in the Solar System (the interplanetary medium, the exosphere and the thermosphere of Earth).
+I conclude that two thirds and arguably all of the offset component can be explained by the sum of the radiation from the processes listed above.